 - The correct use of antibiotic is critical in reducing antimicrobial resistance which is why our Vets/fish health teams follow the World Health Organisation (WHO) guidelines for the use of antibiotics in livestock industries.

 - WHO does not preclude the use of antibiotics in livestock industries, including salmon farming.

 - Our Vets only prescribe antibiotics as a last resort and always following a full investigation, confirmation of diagnosis through laboratory testing of fish health samples and after confirming antibiotic sensitivity of causative organisms.

 - Huon has not used antibiotics on our fish growing at sea since 2016 (one pen treated, equating to antibiotic use of 0.16 grams per tonne of salmon.
 Our use of antibiotics across our freshwater operations (ie hatcheries) is restricted to our non-consumptive flow-through hatcheries (which only hold on average around 20 per cent of our total smolt biomass).
-The last use in a hatchery was in January 2019—see our website for details.
+The last use in a hatchery was in January 2019—see below for details.

 - Huon also participates in an annual national residue survey to monitor levels of therapeutants, ensuring we comply with a maximum residue limit.